 The academy will meet the costs of board and lodgings for those children exempt.
 When trips or activities taking place during school time are oversubscribed then the process for selecting children to take part will be fair and open and those who are exempt from charges will not be disadvantaged.
 Ability to pay will not be a factor in selecting children to take part.

 Charges to parents will not exceed the actual cost of providing the activity and will not include additional amounts to subsidise the event or other students.
 However, voluntary contributions will be sought at any time towards the costs of the activity and these will be used to ensure that the activity can proceed.
-In the event of excess charges being made, parents will be refunded.
-However, voluntary contributions will be retained by the school.
+In the event of excess charges greater than £10 per pupil, parents will be refunded.
+However, voluntary contributions and excess charges of less than £10 per pupil will be retained by the school.